 • “H” stands for “Hold,” your talent is not being used that day

-Pickup indicates what time talent will be picked up for transport to set.
+Pickup indicates what time the talent will be picked up for transport to the set.
 This is most often used when talent is shooting away from home, and will be shuttled from their hotel lodging.

 On local projects, talent may drive themselves to set.
-In this case, you can leave the pickup column blank or enter O/T which stands for “Own Transport.”
+In this case, you can leave the pickup column blank or enter O/T, which stands for “Own Transport.”

-The “On Set” call time column indicates what time the talent must be finished with makeup / wardrobe, and report to set for performance.
+The “On Set” call time column indicates what time the talent must be finished with makeup/wardrobe and report to set for performance.

 7. Include background and extras